Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - It’s not what you look at that matters, it’s what you see. - **Matt Haig, The Midnight Library**
 - Well, that you can choose choices but not outcomes. - **Matt Haig, The Midnight Library**
 - I'm sorry.
 I didn't lie but I did deceive. - **Iain M. Banks, Use of Weapons**
+- We are living in an oasis of knowledge, but drowning in a pool of ignorance.

 ## Funny